Promotion and Tenure

 - Letter of assessment and evaluation from department citing scholarship, teaching, and service (the UND Faculty Evaluation form can serve this purpose.)

-- Letter of assessment, evaluation and recommendation from Department Chairperson.
-The letter from the Department Chairperson must attach any documents not otherwise submitted that were placed in the official personnel file with the intent of becoming a part of the tenure and promotion materials.
+- Letter of assessment, evaluation and recommendation from Department Chair.
+The letter from the Department Chair must attach any documents not otherwise submitted that were placed in the official personnel file with the intent of becoming a part of the tenure and promotion materials.

 - Letter of assessment, evaluation and recommendation from Dean